Pucciniomycotina

 Pucciniomycotina is a subdivision of fungus within the division Basidiomycota.
+The group was known as Urediniomycetes until 2006, when it was elevated from a class to a subdivision and named after the largest order in the group, Pucciniales.

 The subdivision contains 10 classes, 21 orders, and 38 families.
-Over 8400 species of Pucciniomycotina have been described - more than 8% of all described fungi.
-The subdivision is considered a sister group to Ustilaginomycotina and Agaricomycotina, which may share the basal lineage of Basidiomycota, although this is uncertain due to low support for placement between the three groups.
-The group was known as Urediniomycetes until 2006, when it was elevated from a class to a subdivision and named after the largest order in the group, Pucciniales.
+Over 8400 species of Pucciniomycotina have been described; thus, the subdivision contains more than 8% of all described fungi.

+Pucciniomycotina appears to be sister to Agaricomycotina, based on maximum-likelihood analysis of six genes.

 Morphology

 There is a high morphological diversity in the Pucciniomycontina.
 The sporulating forms range from macrobasidiocarp to single-celled yeasts.
 The presence of simple septal pores, and disc-like spindle pole bodies unites Pucciniomycotina and distinguishes it from the sister groups.
 The predominance of mannose in the cell walls is also a uniting feature of the group.

 Ecology

 Pucciniomycotina have a diverse range of ecologies as insect parasites, mycoparasites, and orchid mycorrhiza; some have been detected in soil and water or asymptotic members living on leaves.
 Most are plant pathogens.
 Many Pucciniomycotina are rust fungi and are placed in the order Puccinales that contains roughly 7800 species (c.
 90% of the group).
 Some members of the group are of economical importance as a pathogen on a wide range of commercial plants, e.g. wheat.
 Pucciniomycotina is a cosmopolite and exists all over the world.
 Pucciniomycotina may even be present in Arctic ice, and in oxygen-poor deep sea habitats.